Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: DiME : Differential Motion Evolution

-Following prior work \cite{Siarohin_2019_NeurIPS,Siarohin_2021_CVPR}, we compute the multi-resolution perceptual reconstruction loss between the generated $\mathbb{S}_{\mathbb{D}}$ and driving frame $\mathbb{D}$, in the feature space generated with pre-trained \texttt{VGG-19} \cite{Johnson_2016_ECCV} network: where $i$ denotes the $i^{\text{th}}$ layer of the \texttt{VGG-19}, and $j$ refers to the $j^{\text{th}}$ downsampling level of corresponding images.
+As mentioned in Sec.~\ref{sec: problem}, during the end-to-end training of \texttt{DiME}, we aim to minimize the motion differences between $\mathbb{S}\vert_{\mathbb{D}}$ and $\mathbb{D}$, while encouraging $\mathbb{S}\vert_{\mathbb{D}}$ to preserve the source identity.
+Following previous work~\cite{Siarohin_2019_NeurIPS,Siarohin_2021_CVPR}, we define $J$ in Eq.~(\ref{eq: energy}) as the multi-resolution perceptual reconstruction metric between the generated $\mathbb{S}\vert_{\mathbb{D}}$ and the target $\mathbb{D}$, which is computed from their corresponding feature spaces from the pre-trained \texttt{VGG-19}~\cite{Johnson_2016_ECCV} network: where $i$ denotes the $i^{\text{th}}$ layer of the \texttt{VGG-19}, and $j$ refers to the $j^{\text{th}}$ downsampling level of corresponding images, and $R$ is an additional regularization term which encourages the key-points extraction consistency: $\chi$ is certain random geometric transformations~\cite{Jakab_2018_Neurips,Siarohin_2019_NeurIPS}, minimizing $R$ encourages the equivalence of extracted key-points ($\mathbf{x}^k_{\mathbb{S}},\, \mathbf{x}^k_{\chi \circ \mathbb{S}}$) under different geometric transformations.

-Equivariance loss \cite{Jakab_2018_Neurips,Siarohin_2019_NeurIPS} is also imposed to encourage consistency in the set of keypoints being extracted under different geometric transformations: where $\mathbb{I}$ refers to an image to be transformed, $\mathcal{T}$ denotes a known transformation operator, and $\mathcal{F}_{K}$ is the keypoint extractor.
-Overall, the framework is trained end-to-end with the sum-up loss: